Grand Opening & Black Friday Sale = 50% Off

 Seal Bay Nature Park offers a wide range of activities for visitors to enjoy, including:

-• Hiking: Seal Bay Nature Park has over 24 km of trails that wind through a variety of ecosystems, including forests, wetlands, and meadows.
+• Hiking: Has over 24 km of trails that wind through a variety of ecosystems, including forests, wetlands, and meadows.
 These trials are suitable for hikers at all skill levels.

 • Mountain Biking: The park has a network of mountain biking trails that offer challenging terrain for riders of all levels.

-• Horseback Riding: Horseback riding is permitted in the park on designated trails.
+• Horseback Riding: Riding is permitted in the park on designated trails.
 Visitors can bring their own horses or arrange for guided rides through local outfitters.

 • Bird watching: Seal Bay Nature Park is home to a wide variety of bird species, including bald eagles, great blue herons, and many species of songbirds.
 Birdwatchers can take advantage of the park’s viewing platforms and trails to spot these feathered friends.